Russian Arrested in Spain 'Over US Election Hacking'

 In the same vein every major newspaper was trying for a year or so to "hack" the election with negative stories about Trump, most of which turned out to be false... so that was actually a lot worse than the Russians simply illuminating the truth.

-Re: Reminder: "Hacking" was mere illumination (Score:4, Interesting)
+Re: Reminder: "Hacking" was mere illumination (Score:3, Interesting)

 Re: Reminder: "Hacking" was mere illumination (Score:4, Informative)